pierre-rouleau/pel/doc/pel-manual.rst

 to enhance them in various ways and some extra PEL code that is Erlang specific.

+PEL extends the facilities of the erlang-mode provided by the `erlang.el file`_.
+It also integrates the features of several other packages to provide better overall Erlang support.

+PEL provides:

+- `enhanced Erlang-specialized electric key behaviour`_

 PEL provides access to the Tempo skeleton and yasnippet_ template text insertion systems.
 PEL adds functionality to several of the